 - Click Dissociate and then click Delete to deleted the public IP address.

 This step ensure that the DNS name stays the same after the upgrade, and this is recommended to ensure that agents keep functioning properly.

 Next, deploy a new Deep Security Manager VM and configure it with the old DNS name:

 - Make sure your existing Deep Security Manager is still present and stopped.

 - In the search bar at the top of the Azure portal, begin typing Deep Security and select Deep Security Manager (BYOL) from the search results.
 The Deep Security Manager (BYOL) page appears.
-For more on BYOL, see About billing and pricing.

 - Click Create.

 - Under Deep Security Manager VM name, specify the name of the new VM.
 The name can be the same or different from your existing Deep Security Manager VM.